A-bee01/A-bee01.github.io/README.md

 ## Features of the application
+* A safe space where people who have been affected can reach out to us and get a chance to connect with our professionals.
+* We are going to connect them to agencies or companies where they can learn relevant tech or non- tech skills.
-* Companies or individuals can donate to a particular cause or help women who have been affected.
+* Companies or individuals can donate to a particular cause or help women who have been affected there by empowering them financially.
 * We also incorporated an audio based educative tips to help people who are going through problems
 * They can reach out to us with their problems and we connect them to agencies which can help them.

-## Extra Features not currently in the web app

 * Incorporation of native languages for ladies from different places around the world where English is not understood.
-* A safe space where these ladies that can relate to what the other is passing through can meet up with themselves and get to air their views
-* A place where these ladies can have access to learn non technical and technical skills.
-* An open space where ladies that do not mind can share their stories.
-To help keep others motivated.
-One can also decide to be anonymous.

 For more information scan the QR code to visit Girls Nest